Allowable and Disallowable Expenses

 Disallowable Business Expenses

-Disallowable business expenses are expenses that will not reduce the amount of tax you have to pay, as it cannot be deducted against business income.
+Disallowable business expenses are expenses that will not reduce the amount of tax you have to pay, as it cannot be deducted against business income (Also see How to Recognize Revenue when Rights of Return are Present).
 Unlike allowable business expenses, disallowable business expenses may not be fully incurred to earn business income.

 Hence, expenses that are for your personal purposes cannot be claimed as a tax deduction.